openstack-archive/networking-hyperv/README.rst

 4. If the tests pass, commit your code.
 5. Submit your code via ``git review``.
 6. Check that Jenkins and the Microsoft Hyper-V CI pass on your patch.
-7. If there are issues with your commit, ammend, and submit it again via ``git review``.
+7. If there are issues with your commit, amend, and submit it again via ``git review``.
 8. Wait for the patch to be reviewed.